Harrasment

 Improper conduct by an individual or group of individuals, that is directed at and offensive to another individual in the workplace, including at any event or any location related to work.
 It comprises objectionable act(s), comment(s) and/or display(s) that demean, belittle, or cause any humiliation or embarrassment, and/or any act of intimidation or threat.

 Harassment is often a series of incidents, either by a group or an individual, but can also be one severe incident.
 Harassment can be psychological, verbal, physical, or sexual in nature, or any combination thereof.
+Only a labour and employment lawyer can answer some of those questions.

 While the facts vary and harassment must be assessed on a case-by-case basis, the basic takeaway is this: all employees have a right to a workplace that is free of harassment and violence.
 The intent of the person or people accused has some relevance but it is not the only factor.
 Ultimately, the employer is responsible for providing all employees with a workplace (including all activities connected to work) free of harassment and violence.